Students stage protest against NUML admin

 ISLAMABAD: A large number of students of the National University of Modern Languages (NUML) staged a protest on Monday against the university's administration and demanded that exams should be held online.

-Motorists here at 9th Avenue, IJP Road, Peshawar Road, Pirwdahi Road, Karachi Company Road and several other roads facedlevel students, who are starting school from today.
-“Tomorrow classes 9 to 12, O and A level go back to school/ college.
-Wish them the very best,” the minister wrote.
+Motorists here at 9th Avenue, IJP Road, Peshawar Road, Pirwdahi Road, Karachi Company Road and several other roads faced hell like situation due to traffic jam.
+The motorists could not move even a single step due to bumper-to-bumper traffic jam on federal capital roads.

-“Their future is our main priority.”
-On Friday, January 16, the minister had held a high-level meeting at the National Command and Operations Centre (NCOC) to review the decision to reopen educational institutions amid the second wave of the coronavirus pandemic.
+The university administration has failed to convince students to call off strike till filing of this report, while police completely closed all roads, leading towards university for all kinds of traffic to control law and order situation.
+A heavy contingent of police, with water cannon vehicles, was present all around the protest site.
+During the protest, slogans were also raised against the varsity's administration.
+Students were demanding that examinations be held online and not in-person.
+They also demanded a decrease in the 'unreasonable' amount of tuition fee despite classes being held online.
+Furthermore, the students said that the 'constantly changing exam schedule' is also 'unacceptable.'

-During the meeting, it was decided that classes will start for students of grades nine to 12 from January 18 as decided earlier.
-Unlike the previous year, the federal and provincial governments also decided that students will not be promoted without exams.
+Urging the varsity's administration to 'immediately' issue a notification, the students said they would continue the protest till their demands are met.
+“What’s the purpose of charging so much money when none of these services were availed by us,” a protester asked.